AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 1. Tap or click **Create** to save the custom domain name in Cloud Manager.

-You can save the custom domain name without preforming the verification and TXT entry.
-However the name will not be active until those steps are complete.
-See [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) to learn more about TXT records.
+Cloud Manager will automatically trigger a TXT verification when you select **Create** on the verification step of the **Add Custom Domain** wizard, so it is advised that you create the TXT record upon creation of the custom domain name in Cloud Manager.
+However, this is not required.
+For subsequent verifications, you must actively select the verify again icon next to the status.

+The name will not be active until the TXT entry is added and is verified by Cloud Manager.
 Successful TXT verification is indicated by the status **Verified and Deployed**.

+* See [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) to learn more about TXT records.
-See [Checking Custom Domain Name Status](/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md) to learn more about various statuses and how to address potential issues.
+* See [Checking Domain Name Status](/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md) for more details on how Cloud Manager verifies the custom domain name and its TXT entry.

 >[!TIP]
 >